hapijs/hapi/docs/Reference.md

 - `security` - sets some common security related headers.
 All headers are disabled by default.
 To enable set `security` to `true` or to an object with the following options:
     - `hsts` - controls the 'Strict-Transport-Security' header.
-If set to `true` the header will be set to `maxAge=15768000`, if specified as a number the maxAge parameter will be set to that number.
+If set to `true` the header will be set to `max-age=15768000`, if specified as a number the maxAge parameter will be set to that number.
 Defaults to `true`.
 You may also specify an object with the following fields:

-          - `maxAge` - the maxAge portion of the header, as a number.
+          - `maxAge` - the max-age portion of the header, as a number.
 Default is `15768000`.
           - `includeSubdomains` - a boolean specifying whether to add the `includeSubdomains` flag to the header.
     - `xframe` - controls the 'X-Frame-Options' header.
 When set to `true` the header will be set to `DENY`, you may also specify a string value of
       'deny' or 'sameorigin'.
 To use the 'allow-from' rule, you must set this to an object with the following fields:

           - `rule` - either 'deny', 'sameorigin', or 'allow-from'
           - `source` - when `rule` is 'allow-from' this is used to form the rest of the header, otherwise this field is ignored.
 If `rule` is 'allow-from' but `source` is unset, the rule will be automatically changed to 'sameorigin'.